 Black Girls Matter

-Crenshaw, a leading authority in how law and society are shaped by race and gender, argues that an intersectional approach encompassing how related identity categories such as race, gender, and class overlap to create inequality on multiple levels is necessary to address the issue of school discipline and the school-to-prison pipeline.
+As a leading authority in how race and gender shape law and society, Crenshaw argues that an intersectional approach—which encompasses how identity categories such as race, gender, and class overlap to create multiple levels of inequality—is essential to address the relationship between school discipline policies and the school-to-prison pipeline.

-The study cites several examples of excessive disciplinary actions against young Black girls, including the controversial 2014 case of a 12-year-old in Georgia who faced expulsion and criminal charges for writing the word “hi” on a locker room wall.
-A white female classmate who was also involved faced a much less severe punishment.
+The 2015 study cited several examples of excessive disciplinary actions against young Black girls, including the controversial 2014 case of a 12-year-old in Georgia who faced expulsion and criminal charges for writing the word “hi” on a locker room wall.
+(A white female classmate who was also involved faced a much less severe punishment.)

-Click on the images below to access to the report, the executive summary, and a Black Girls Matter: Social Media Guide, which provides images, tweets, and key messages for you to use in promoting the basic point that Black Girls Matter.
+Click on the images below to access the original report, the executive summary, and a #BlackGirlsMatter Social Media Guide, which provides images, tweets, and key messages for you to use in promoting the basic point that Black Girls Matter.